Monday, February 22, 2016

 .

-• Since Louis wrote the commander to cancel it if he felt that it destabilized the population, he did not think it essential.
+• Why the escort?
+Since Louis wrote the commander to cancel it if he felt that it destabilized the population, he did not think it necessary for protection.

-• Several hundred horsemen were staggered along the route after Chalons, to join the cortège as it passed by: That does not imply protection.
+• Why were several hundred horsemen staggered along the towns after Chalons to progressively join the cortège as it passed by?

 "Monsieur de Bouillé had placed the troops to protect the royal family* in the following way: at Pont-de-Somme-Vesle, 40 hussards commanded by the Duke of Choiseul; at Sainte-Menehould, 40 dragoons commanded by Captain d'Andouins; at Clermont, 140 dragoons commanded by Count Damas.
 At Varennes, 60 hussards commanded by Mr. de Bouillé's son and at Dun, 100 hussars commanded by their chief, Mr. Deslon. »